Animal: Structural features

 Typically, there is an internal digestive chamber with either one opening (in Ctenophora, Cnidaria, and flatworms) or two openings (in most bilaterians).

 Development

-Animal development is controlled by Hox genes, which signal the times and places to develop structures such as body segments and limbs.
+Development in Bilateria and Cnidaria is controlled by Hox genes, which signal the times and places to develop structures such as body segments and limbs.

 During development, the animal extracellular matrix forms a relatively flexible framework upon which cells can move about and be reorganised into specialised tissues and organs, making the formation of complex structures possible, and allowing cells to be differentiated.
 The extracellular matrix may be calcified, forming structures such as shells, bones, and spicules.
 In contrast, the cells of other multicellular organisms (primarily algae, plants, and fungi) are held in place by cell walls, and so develop by progressive growth.

 Reproduction

 Sexual reproduction is nearly universal in animals, such as these dragonflies.

 Nearly all animals make use of some form of sexual reproduction.
 They produce haploid gametes by meiosis; the smaller, motile gametes are spermatozoa and the larger, non-motile gametes are ova.
 These fuse to form zygotes, which develop via mitosis into a hollow sphere, called a blastula.
 In sponges, blastula larvae swim to a new location, attach to the seabed, and develop into a new sponge.
 In most other groups, the blastula undergoes more complicated rearrangement.
 It first invaginates to form a gastrula with a digestive chamber and two separate germ layers, an external ectoderm and an internal endoderm.
 In most cases, a third germ layer, the mesoderm, also develops between them.
 These germ layers then differentiate to form tissues and organs.

 Repeated instances of mating with a close relative during sexual reproduction generally leads to inbreeding depression within a population due to the increased prevalence of harmful recessive traits.
 Animals have evolved numerous mechanisms for avoiding close inbreeding.

 Some animals are capable of asexual reproduction, which often results in a genetic clone of the parent.
 This may take place through fragmentation; budding, such as in Hydra and other cnidarians; or parthenogenesis, where fertile eggs are produced without mating, such as in aphids.